RetroReversing/retroReversing/pages/n64/Mupen64RE.md

 This information is written out into the labels section of the n64split config file and if you find functions with names that start with a different game name then you have likely found a common library or engine function.

-Here is part of the n64split label output of playing a single race in top gear overdrive, not that it finds common functions that it has seen before when playing Road Rash and BlastCorps.
+Here is part of the n64split label output of playing a single race in top gear overdrive, note that it finds common functions that it has seen before when playing Road Rash and BlastCorps.
 Along with finding common libultra symbols.
 </div>
 ￼</section>